hdigital/parlgov-web/docs/migration.md

 ## External

-_ParlGov legacy_ includes further information, such as party IDs and party names from other datasets, in database tables with the prefix `external_*`.
+_ParlGov legacy_ includes further information such as party IDs and party names from other datasets in database tables with the prefix `external_*`.

 These tables were not updated for recent versions of _ParlGov legacy_ and are not needed in a new version of ParlGov.